Excel2TXF - Frequently Asked Questions

 Quick Start Guide, but I am still unable to get the macros to run.

-There are a couple of other wierd issues with Excel 2007 & 2010.
-Try these steps:
+There are a couple of other weird issues with Excel 2007 & 2010.
+Try these steps (in this order):

 - Try running the macro from the "Developer" tab rather than the "View" tab.
 If you don't see the developer tab,